Zeeehner/travel-me-ios/README.md

 I store user preferences (e.g., chosen destinations, filter settings) in Swift Data for offline-first functionality, ensuring a seamless experience even when the user is not connected to the internet.
 Data like flight and hotel searches, including real-time pricing, are retrieved from APIs and are temporarily stored in memory for faster access during the session.

 #### API Calls
 For this app, I'm using a single API to handle both flight and hotel data.
-I rely on the [Amadeus IT Group SA] API to retrieve real-time information about available flights and hotels based on user preferences.
+I rely on the [**Amadeus IT Group SA**] API to retrieve real-time information about available flights and hotels based on user preferences.

 #### 3rd-Party Frameworks
 - Firebase for authentication and real-time notifications about price changes.
+- Amadeus for Developers for tracking API calls

 ## Outlook